-Hi, I’m Syama Meagher, CEO of Scaling Retail.
-And today, we’re going to ask a big question, which is, does your website need an overhaul?
-You know, every five years or so, I feel like there are all these new trends that pop up with websites and, you know, sometimes, we tend to get really attached to the thing that we have and forego the opportunity for redesigning or redevelopment for a better brand or a better customer experience.
-And so, today, I want to talk to you guys about a couple of questions to ask yourself to really start to unpack and see if your website is ready for an overhaul and for an update.
+Does your website need an overhaul?
+There are all these new trends that pop up with websites every five years or so.
+Still, sometimes, we get really attached to the websites we have and forego the opportunity for redesigning or redevelopment for a better brand or better customer experience.
+And so, today, I want to talk to you about a couple of questions to ask yourself to see if your website is ready for an overhaul and update.

-So let’s unpack that a little bit more.
-Now, the first question, do you integrate your social channel into your website?
-And by that, I mean, are you fully integrating things like Shop Instagram into your website?
-Now, Shop Instagram is an amazing phenomenon.
-It used to be, just a few years ago, only the big guys like Reebok and Nike and Adidas, and even Revolve Clothing would be able to use a technology like this.
-However, what’s so great about technology is the more people that use it, the more people who are optimizing it, you can actually decrease the amount that it costs for each person to use it.
+Are you fully integrating features like Shop Instagram into your website?
+Shop Instagram is an amazing phenomenon.
+Just a few years ago, only the big fashion companies like Reebok, Nike, Adidas and Revolve would be able to use these types of technologies.
+However, what’s so great about technology is that once more people begin to use it, we can actually decrease how much it costs to use it on an individual basis.

-So now, you have amazing APIs and plug-ins for things like Shopify that now allow you to integrate a Shop Instagram section on your website.
-Now, why on earth would you want to do something like that?
-Well, what’s really important is that every piece of content that you produce, whether that’s on social or really anywhere else, that it has a direct relationship back to your brand hub, which is, of course, your website, right?
-Your brand hub is exactly where everything that you’re doing with your brand comes to live.
+Now you have amazing APIs and plug-ins for Shopify, et al. that allow you to integrate a Shop Instagram section into your website.
+It’s really important that every piece of content you produce, whether on social media or anywhere else, has a direct relationship back to your brand hub- your website.
+Your brand hub is exactly where everything you’re doing with your brand comes to life.

-And so when you start to think about Shop Instagram, well, of course, if someone’s on your Instagram platform and they see all these cool stuff, and then they head over to your website and your website’s just got tons of product, it’s a little bit disorganized, it’s going to take them too long to find exactly what it is that they saw on your feed.
-So using something like a Shop Instagram in your navigation is going to be a great way to help convert that potential customer from just a looker to a buyer.
+If someone’s on your Instagram account and sees all these cool products and then they head to your website and your website has tons of different products, you could run into issues.
+The lack of organization means it’s going to take them too long to find exactly what they saw on your feed, meaning you could lose the sale.
+However, using a feature like Shop Instagram in your navigation is going to be a great way to help convert that potential customer from a browser to a buyer.

-Now, the second thing we want to talk about when it comes to optimizing your website is really understanding about your own organic content.
-Have you started optimizing and using blogs in the last few years?
+Have you started using a blog over the last few years?
 Are you optimizing for SEO?
-What’s really happening with all of that external content?
-Hopefully, you’re one of those brands that’s really developed and to launch into video content, because you see how valuable it is to be able to speak directly to your consumer, whether through using models, through using beautiful narratives, the beautiful audio, anything you can do to really tell that brand story, again, needs to come back and live on your website.
+What’s really happening with all of your external content?
+Hopefully you’re one of those brands that’s moved into video content, because it’s so valuable to be able to speak directly to your consumer, whether through models, beautiful narratives, engaging audio or anything else you can use to really tell that brand story.

-So if your marketing strategies have changed and evolved and grown since you’ve started your business or since you’ve launched your website, you want to make sure that you’ve incorporated all of these different aspects of marketing back into the site.
-Again, everything coming back to that brand hub to that e-commerce platform.
+If your marketing strategies have changed and grown since you started your business or since you launched your website, make sure you’ve incorporated all of these different aspects of marketing back into your site.
+Again, everything comes back to that brand hub, your e-commerce platform.

-Now lastly, guys, and this I think is one of the most important elements here, is really the user experience.
-Now, in the last few years, we’ve seen so much more consumer research and consumer data provided that really tells us how consumers are absorbing content and data and how they’re navigating websites.
-Certainly, the website template that you use or might have started with five years ago is not going to be the most updated or best version for today’s consumer.
-The more analytics, the more information that scientists gather about how consumers are shopping will directly influence and relate to all of the websites that we have out there.
+Over the last few years, we’ve seen so much more consumer research and consumer data that really tells us how consumers are absorbing content and data and how they’re navigating websites.
+Certainly, the website template you use or may have launched with five years ago is not going to be the most up-to-date or best version for today’s consumer.
+The more analytics, and information scientists gather about how consumers are shopping will directly influence and relate to all of consumer-facing websites online.

-So when you think about your website being updated or when you think about how consumers are reacting, you want to be staying on top of what the new trends are in user experience, in user interfaces, and just keep your eye on the prize in terms of what other brands are using out there that are reinventing or redesigning, even little tiny tweaks to their user experience.
+When you think about your website being updated or when you think about how consumers are responding, stay on top of the new trends in user experience and user interfaces.
+Keep your eye on the prize in terms of what other brands are reinventing or redesigning, even tiny tweaks to their user experience.

-You know, guys, it really feels like websites these days are similar to a MacBook Air.
-Every five years, it seems like it’s just kind of breaking down, right, things are not optimized as well, things aren’t working as quickly as you want.
-Maybe you have too many images and you need to take care of the backend and make sure that your load times are faster.
-When it comes to the consumer experience and what consumers are really looking for, it’s important to think about your brand in its entirety, from a 360-degree perspective.
+These days, it really feels like websites are similar to MacBook Airs.
+Every five years, they begin to break down.
+Functions are not optimized as well and things aren’t working as quickly as you’d like.
+Maybe you have too many images and need to take care of the backend to make sure that your load times are faster.
+When it comes to the consumer experience and what consumers really desire, it’s important to think about your brand in its entirety, from a 360° perspective.